axibase/axibase-collector-docs/jobs/examples/activemq/README.md

 * Open the **Configuration > Rules** page, click **Import** and upload [`jvm_rules.xml`](./configs/activemq_rules.xml).
 * For each created rule, open the rule in the **Rule Editor**, and change the recipient address on the **Email Notifications** tab.
-* These rules automatically apply to all JVM-based applications monitored by Axibase Collector.
+* These rules automatically apply to all Java applications monitored by Axibase Collector.

 Imported rules: